kubedb/docs/docs/guides/hanadb/custom-rbac/using-custom-rbac.md

 ## Overview

-KubeDB allows users to provide custom RBAC resources, namely, `ServiceAccount`, `Role`, and `RoleBinding` for HanaDB.
-This is provided via the `spec.podTemplate.spec.serviceAccountName` field in HanaDB CRD.
-If this field is left empty, the KubeDB operator will create a service account name matching the HanaDB CRD name.
+KubeDB allows users to provide custom RBAC resources for HanaDB: `ServiceAccount`, `Role`, `RoleBinding`, `ClusterRole`, and `ClusterRoleBinding`.
+Configure the service account through `spec.podTemplate.spec.serviceAccountName`.
+If this field is empty, the KubeDB operator creates a service account whose name matches the HanaDB object.

-If a service account name is given with an existing service account, the KubeDB operator will use that existing service account.
-Users are responsible for providing necessary access permissions manually.
+If you reference an existing service account, the KubeDB operator uses it.
+You are responsible for granting the required permissions.

 ## Custom RBAC for HanaDB

-At first, let's create a `Service Account` in `demo` namespace.
+Create a `ServiceAccount` in the `demo` namespace.

 ```bash
 $ kubectl create serviceaccount -n demo my-custom-serviceaccount
 serviceaccount/my-custom-serviceaccount created
 ```

-Now, we need to create a role that has necessary access permissions for the HanaDB database named `quick-hanadb`.
+Create a `Role` with the namespace-scoped permissions required by the HanaDB instance named `quick-hanadb`.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1